CraftAcademyLabs/bookingz/app/views/markdown/instructionsEN.md

 ---
 Hello User!
 Welcome to the Bookingz app, which allows you to book a room for conferences or other events.
-In order to start using the app, you must create an account first.
 Once you have logged in you will be redirected to the [Dashboard](http://bookingz.herokuapp.com/) and get an overview of the rooms' availability on any given date.

 ### How do I book a room?